 The author of more than a hundred articles and chapters and five textbooks, Maboloc has published papers on the Rawlsian theory of justice, the topic of his doctoral dissertation under the guidance of Dr. Charito Pizarro.
 His work also tackles the ethics of care and communitarianism, emphasizing the role of love and identity, community, and group solidarity in ethical reasoning.
 In his research on the politics of exclusion, he addresses the marginalization of people with disabilities, questioning traditional ideas of autonomy and advocating for what he calls systems modeling.

-A fellow of ASAP Yale University Global Justice Program where he was mentored by the renowned philosopher Thomas Pogge, his body of work is significant for providing a voice to underrepresented voices and for being critical of dominant Western paradigms in ethics and philosophy.
-He has engaged with leading scholars, including Darryl Macer, Wataru Kusaka, and Nima Rezaei.
+A fellow of ASAP Yale University Global Justice Program where he was mentored by the renowned philosopher Thomas Pogge, his body of work is significant for providing the historical context and a moral voice to underrepresented groups, and for being critical of dominant Western paradigms in ethics and philosophy.
+He has collaborated with leading scholars, including Darryl Macer, Wataru Kusaka, John Weckert, and Nima Rezaei.
 He has also done research on Peace and Conflict Studies with Juichiro Tanabe of Waseda University and has written on the current war between Russia and Ukraine.

 Radical Democracy in the Time of Duterte

 Maboloc's most prominent and controversial work is the book Radical Democracy in the Time of Duterte.
-Critics have written papers against the conclusion of the philosopher from Davao City.
-The book clinically examined the political situation in the Philippines under the presidency of Rodrigo Duterte through the perspective of Chantal Mouffe’s radical democracy.
+The book clinically examines the political situation in the Philippines under the presidency of Rodrigo Duterte through the perspective of Chantal Mouffe’s radical democracy.
 Maboloc analyzed how Duterte's leadership character and policies disrupted "traditional liberal democratic values, such as human rights and freedom of speech, while gaining significant public support."

-In fact, a review of this work by a University of the Philippines Diliman professor suggests that it "delves into the contradictions and complexities of Duterte's populist approach, arguing that his administration's methods embody elements of radical democracy.
+In fact, a review of this work by Symel De Guzman - Daulat of the University of the Philippines - Diliman, states that Maboloc's book "delves into the contradictions and complexities of Duterte's populist approach, arguing that his administration's methods embody elements of radical democracy.
 This perspective is rooted in the inclusion of marginalized voices, albeit in a controversial and often coercive manner."
 The book also deals with Foucault's concept of power, modern liberalism, and social justice "to provide a nuanced understanding of how Duterte's governance resonated with a large segment of the Filipino populace."

 Philosophy of Technology